DGeisz/CodeX/Reductionist Quasi-Isomorphisms/README.md

 information to specify a specific state, and another such set that requires a smaller amount of information to specify a state.
 That's essentially what dimensionality reduction is doing but with some multi-dimensional set of real numbers.
-The reason I call it a quasi-isomorphism is because you can't expect to find a perfect isomorphism between two of the aforementioned sets, so what you want instead is the mapping that is as close to an isomorphism as possible.
-To get technical, you need to define a loss function between a particular state and a predicted state, and then find the mapping betweeen sets that minimizes that loss function.
-The loss function should obviously behave as you would expect (it's zero if the states are equal, and get's larger the "further" the states are apart).
+The reason I call it a quasi-isomorphism is that you can't expect to find a perfect isomorphism between two of the aforementioned sets, so what you want instead is the mapping that is as close to an isomorphism as possible.
+To get technical, you need to define a loss function between a particular state and a predicted state, and then find the mapping between sets that minimizes that loss function.
+The loss function should obviously behave as you would expect (it's zero if the states are equal, and gets larger the "further" the states are apart).

 Why do I care about this?
 If you can find a good quasi-isomorphism, then you've essentially